How do I apply for a Federal Student loan?

 I am nearing graduation and do not know how much I have borrowed, where do I go?

-Visit The National Student Loan Data System (NSLDS) website at www.nslds.ed.gov , there you will find information regarding your total loan debt, the company that is servicing your loans, and their contact information.
+Visit the National Student Loan Data System (NSLDS) website at NLSDS, where you will find information regarding your total loan debt, the company that is servicing your loans, and their contact information.
 You will need to create an FSA ID to access this information.

 What is a Loan Servicer?